-Andra Velis Simon works extensively in Chicago and around the country as a music director, adapter, arranger, pianist and vocal coach.
+Andra Velis Simon works extensively in Chicago and around the country as a music director, adapter, arranger, pianist, vocal coach, and educator.

 Regionally, Andra has worked with Actors Theatre of Louisville, A.R.T. in Cambridge, Berkeley Rep, Brooklyn Academy of Music, NYU’s Skirball Center, Olney Theatre Center, Oregon Shakespeare Festival, Pasadena Playhouse, and Three Oaks.
 In Chicago, she has collaborated with dozens of arts organizations, including The Goodman, Steppenwolf, Firebrand, Porchlight, and Northlight, to name just a few.

-With The Hypocrites theatre company, Andra music directed and arranged Sean Graney's contemporary takes on Gilbert and Sullivan’s Pirates of Penzance, The Mikado and H.M.S.
+With The Hypocrites theatre company, Andra arranged and music directed Sean Graney's contemporary takes on Gilbert and Sullivan’s Pirates of Penzance, The Mikado and H.M.S.
 Pinafore, where an ensemble of ten actors serve as their own orchestra.
 All three adaptations have received multiple remounts at theatres around the country, leading to a commission from the Oregon Shakespeare Festival to create a country-western adaptation of Yeomen of the Guard, which premiered in 2016.
-Also with The Hypocrites, Andra adapted and music directed Cinderella at the Theater of Potatoes about the life and work of Pauline Viardot, and music directed an actor-musician version of American Idiot.
+Also with The Hypocrites, Andra adapted and music directed Cinderella at the Theater of Potatoes about the life and work of Pauline Viardot, and music directed an actor-musician production of American Idiot.

-Other notable productions include: the U.S. premiere of the verbatim musical London Road with Shattered Globe Theatre, Next to Normal at Writers Theatre, directed by Tony Award-winner David Cromer; the world premiere of La Ruta by Issac Gomez at Steppenwolf, directed by Sandra Marquez; European opera director Calixto Bieito's take on Tennessee Williams' Camino Real and Robert Fall's monumental production of The Iceman Cometh, both at The Goodman Theatre; the Midwest premiere of Mr. Burns: a post-electric play and 10 out of 12, both written by Anne Washburn and produced at Theater Wit; Bailiwick’s production of Violet at the Mercury Theatre; Boojum!, an existential chamber opera and surprise runaway hit at the city’s Storefront Theatre; and Boho Theatre’s Songs for a New World, remounted several times throughout Chicago and Illinois (including a command performance of selections at a party thrown by Rick Bayless).
+Other notable productions include: the U.S. premiere of the verbatim musical London Road with Shattered Globe Theatre, Next to Normal at Writers Theatre, directed by Tony Award-winner David Cromer; the world premiere of Isaac Gómez's La Ruta at Steppenwolf, directed by Sandra Marquez; European opera director Calixto Bieito's take on Tennessee Williams' Camino Real at The Goodman Theatre; the Midwest premiere of Mr. Burns: a post-electric play by Anne Washburn at Theater Wit; Boojum!, an existential chamber opera and surprise runaway hit at the former Storefront Theatre downtown; and Boho Theatre’s Songs for a New World, remounted several times throughout Chicago and Illinois (including a command performance of selections at a party thrown by Rick Bayless).

 Areas of special expertise include actor-musician productions and arrangements, harmonic vocal arrangements, pit reductions, the development of new musicals, coaching vocalists at all skill levels, and interpreting the works of contemporary composers.